Dutch begin COVID-19 vaccinations; last EU nation to do so

 The Netherlands is in the midst of a five-week tough lockdown imposed when infection rates were spiking across the country.
 In recent days, infection rates have been edging lower, but the country’s public health institute said Tuesday that the lockdown has not yet produced a clear effect on infection rates.

-Nearly 12,000 people are confirmed to have died of COVID-19 in the Netherlands since the pandemic started, though the true number is higher because not all people who died were tested.
+Nearly 12,000 people are confirmed to have died of COVID-19 in the Netherlands since the pandemic started, though the true number is higher because not all people who died with symptoms were tested.

-Andre Rouvoet, chairman of the umbrella organization of local health authorities, welcomed the first vaccinations, which was aired live on Dutch television.
+Andre Rouvoet, chairman of the umbrella organization of local health authorities, welcomed the first vaccinations, which were aired live on Dutch television.

 “It is symbolic of the hundreds of thousands — millions — of vaccinations that will be administered in the Netherlands in coming months,” he said.